 The fish movement camera is used again as Danny’s father walks along the main street.
 He’s talking about mundane things with friends and acquaintances, but the music tells us something terrible has happened.
 Who is following him?
 (Us.)
 Much use is made of juxtaposition, as his exchanges are cheerful and they’re talking about everyday things.
 We see a poster for the Broadchurch Fair, presumably a weekly, light, fun-filled event.

-Broadchurch is an ‘apparent utopia’.
+Broadchurch is a ‘snail under the leaf setting‘.
 This village appears to be perfect, but the perfection is only skin deep.
 Below the surface, the world is actually corrupt, rotten, and enslaving.
 Everyone is desperate to put on a good face to hide a psychological or moral disaster.

 Alec and Ellie are almost like the mirror image of each other.
-Normally in a set up the audience gets a very clear picture of the main character’s psychological weakness as well as their moral weakness, but here Ellie’s psychological weakness is highlighted whereas with Alec we get his moral weakness.
+Normally in a set up the audience gets a very clear picture of the main character’s psychological shortcoming as well as their moral shortcoming, but here Ellie’s psychological shortcoming is highlighted whereas with Alec we get his moral shortcoming.

 Beth Latimer — the murdered boy’s mother.
 We see her in her natural environment, getting her family off to school for the day — she wants her daughter to attend a school event even though the daughter is trying to pull a sickie.
 Then her desire changes suddenly when she is told her son hasn’t turned up at school (he was supposed to be spending the night somewhere else) and she is hellbent on finding out where he is.
 Then she is hellbent on finding out whose is the dead body on the beach.
 In follow-up episodes we can predict that she will be equally hell bent on finding out the truth.
 Beth is a bit of a ‘rule breaker’, jumping over the boundary police line in a panic over her son.
 (If a character can’t do that then, when?)
 The audience wants to see her do just that.

-Trendy young vicar — Moral weakness: using the death of a boy to spread the word of God.
+Trendy young vicar — Moral shortcoming: using the death of a boy to spread the word of God.

-Drive — this will come in subsequent episodes.
+Drive will come in subsequent episodes.
 For now, Ellie is in reactive mode, looking stunned.